openzfs/openzfs-docs/docs/Getting Started/Debian/Debian GNU Linux initrd documentation.rst

 ::

-   linux   /ROOT/debian-1@/boot/vmlinuz-3.2.0-4-amd64 root=ZFS=rpool/ROOT/debian-1@some_snapshot ro boot=zfs $bootfs quiet
+   linux   /BOOT/debian@/boot/vmlinuz-5.10.0-9-amd64 root=ZFS=rpool/ROOT/debian@some_snapshot ro

-This will clone the snapshot rpool/ROOT/debian-1@some_snapshot into the filesystem rpool/ROOT/debian-1_some_snapshot and use that as root filesystem.
+This will clone the snapshot rpool/ROOT/debian@some_snapshot into the filesystem rpool/ROOT/debian_some_snapshot and use that as root filesystem.
 The original filesystem and snapshot is left alone in this case.

-**BEWARE** that it will first destroy, blindingly, the rpool/ROOT/debian-1_some_snapshot filesystem before trying to clone the snapshot into it again.
+**BEWARE** that it will first destroy, blindingly, the rpool/ROOT/debian_some_snapshot filesystem before trying to clone the snapshot into it again.
 So if you've booted from the same snapshot previously and done some changes in that root filesystem, they will be undone by the destruction of the filesystem.